-Amy Ridler is a writer and English Teacher in East London, where she runs the LGBT+ society.
-She has written about her experiences as an ‘out’ teacher, most recently in a chapter for Big Gay Adventures in Education, published by Routledge in 2021.
-She has worked with the queer, feminist, live art theatre company Carnesky Productions as an associate artist since 2009 and continues to be a member of the company’s advisory board.
-She is currently an MA Creative Writing student at Birkbeck and writes for MIR Online.
+Amy Ridler is a writer, Managing Editor of MIR Online and English Teacher in East London, where she runs the LGBT+ society.
+She has worked with queer, feminist, live art theatre company Carnesky Productions as an Associate Artist since 2009 and continues to be a member of the company’s advisory board.
+She is currently an MA Creative Writing student at Birkbeck.

 Q: If you could travel back in time, which of the great writers would you like to meet and why?